simplelocalize/simplelocalize-cli/README.md

 . { iwr -useb https://get.simplelocalize.io/2.2/install-windows } | iex;
 ```

 To change or update the CLI version, run the installation script with the desired version number in the URL.
-You can also put the exact CLI version in URL to
+You can also put the exact CLI version in the URL to
 explicitly point the version you want to use, e.g.:
 - `https://get.simplelocalize.io/2.0.6/install` installs version 2.0.6 on macOS/Linux/Windows (WSL)
 - `https://get.simplelocalize.io/2.0.6/install-windows` installs version 2.0.6 on Windows (PowerShell)